tensorlakeai/indexify/docs/docs/apis/retrieval.md

 Vector Indexes are created by running embedding models on content.
 They allow doing semantic search on the indexes.
 The search results contain the chunks of text which matched the query and their corresponding scores.

-The following example searches the repository `default` for the index `embeddingindex` for the query `good` and returns the top `k` results.
+The following example searches the repository `default` for the index `embeddings` for the query `good` and returns the top `k` results.

 === "curl"
       ```
       curl -v -X POST http://localhost:8900/repositories/default/search \
       -H "Content-Type: application/json" \
       -d '{
-            "index": "embeddingindex",
+            "index": "embeddings",
             "query": "good",
             "k": 1
       }'